maxpou/maxpou.fr/content/posts/2020/2020-02-04-what-makes-a-good-test/index.md

 > "When a measure becomes a target, it ceases to be a good measure"
 > － Goodhart's law

-I see a lot of people writing *Coverage Driven Test™️*.
+I see a lot of people writing *Coverage-Driven Test™️*.
 Because their manager asked to, or because they want to show off with a "100% code coverage" on the GitHub repository.

 In my opinion, this is a really bad idea.
 And for a few reasons: